gravitational/teleport/rfd/0098-securing-docker-images.md

 ## Why

-One of our shipping atrifacts is are a collection of OCI images.
+One of our shipping artifacts is are a collection of OCI images.
 As the provider of those OCI images we are (at least partialy) responsible for everything in it, not just Teleport.